Manufactured by Aims Corporation.

 To determine if your CPAP will operate without an inverter, look for a DC outlet on the machine, either at the back or on the side, with a single opening directly in the center.
 It should be labeled "DC Power" or similar term.
 You can also review our Compare Charts to see if your machine has a optional DC cable option.

-Will my CPAP operate overseas?
+- Will my CPAP operate overseas?

-An adapter may be required to plug a US power cord into a wall outlet in a foreign country.
+- An adapter may be required to plug a US power cord into a wall outlet in a foreign country.
 CPAP.com sells an assortment pack of World Traveler Power Adapter Plugs, which allow CPAP machines to plug into different types of wall sockets found in different countries.

 All the models CPAP.com sell contain power converters that enable the machine to operate on any AC current from 100 to 240 volts without any adjustment.

-How do I use a battery to operate my CPAP?
+- How do I use a battery to operate my CPAP?

-If you have questions about the specific power needs of your machine, review the "Power" tab on your machine's product page, or give us a call at 1-800-356-5221.
+CPAP.com sells complete battery kits with everything you need for many machines including the correct cables for those machines and batteries.
+You can see if there is a battery kit available for your machine here.
+If you have questions about the specific power needs of your machine, review the 'Power' tab found on the machine's product page, or give us a call at 1-800-356-5221.

-What type of battery should I use?
+- What type of battery should I use?

 There are small, portable battery packs that will operate a CPAP set at 10cm for at least one night, or about eight hours.
-CPAP.com sells full battery kits that come with everything needed to run your machine off battery power including the right cables needed for your machine and a battery.
+CPAP.com sells full battery kits that come with everything needed to run your machine off battery power including the correct cables needed for your machine and a battery.
 You can find the battery kit for your machine here.
 On each battery kit page, you can input your machine and pressure setting to see an estimate battery life for your machine.

-How do I prepare for power outages with CPAP?
+- How do I prepare for power outages with CPAP?

-There are a lot of back up battery choices out there that can give you peace of mind in case of a power outage.
-The Transcend II Travel CPAP Machine has Batterie Options available for that can set up as a fail-over, back up battery.
-Review the "Power" Tab on the machine page.
+- There are a lot of back up battery choices out there that can give you peace of mind in case of a power outage.
+The Transcend Travel CPAP Machine has Battery Options available that can set up as a fail-over, back up battery.
+Review the 'Power' Tab on the machine page.

 CPAP.com sells battery packs to accompany your machine if an integrated battery is not available.
 Visit CPAPtalk for more advice specific to your needs, or view this past thread on the topic here.